-Teaching at Isituto Marangoni Paris emphasises practice and is primarily project-based which promotes interaction between tutor and student in order to facilitate the acquisition of learning through a dynamic and iterative relationship between theory and practice, eventually creating a culture of inspired learning.
+Teaching at Isituto Marangoni Paris emphasises practice and is primarily project based, that promotes interaction between tutor and student in order to facilitate the acquisition of learning through a dynamic and iterative relationship between theory and practice, eventually creating a culture of inspired learning.
 The programmes are predominantly created with an industrial spin, simulating a real-life experience curated by our team, which includes top of the line industry professionals.

-Our classes are delivered across 2.5-hour sessions consisting of a diversity of lectures, seminars, workshops and tutorials; which are tailor made by our lecturers in order to integrate both theoretical and practical deliverables.
+Our classes are delivered across 2.5-hour sessions comprising of a diversity of lectures, seminars, workshops and tutorials; which are tailor made by our lecturers in order to integrate both theoretical and practical deliverables.
 Each Masters student has 20 hours of delivered sessions per week.

 Teaching and learning at postgraduate level requires self directed study alongside attendance at structured timetables lessons.
-The programme is delivered using a range of teaching strategies which include lectures, workshops, seminars, presentations, pitches, personal and group tutorials and individual personal supervision for dissertation/final major project reflection on verbal or written feedback, this may take the form of reflective formative tasks, group and collaborative projects and tasks as well as contribution through debate.
+The programme is delivered using a range of teaching strategies which include lectures, workshops, seminars, presentations, pitches, personal and group tutorials and individual personal supervision for dissertation/final major project